MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 When import order from Shopify system tries to select customer to use and it does it in following order:
 1. If **Fixed Customer No.** is defined in the **Customer Template** for corresponding country, then **Fixed Customer No.** will be used, regardless of settings in **Customer Import From Shopify** and **Customer Mapping Type**.
 2. If **Customer Import From Shopify** and **Default Customer No.** is defined, then **Default Customer No.** is used.
-3. Next steps depends on **Customer Mapping Type**.
+3. Next steps depend on **Customer Mapping Type**.
 - **Always take the default customer**, then use customer defined in the **Default Customer No.** field in **Shopify Shop Card** window.
 - **By EMail/Phone**, first system tries to find existing customer by Id, then by email, then by phone.
 If not found - system creates new customer.
-- **By Bill-to Info**, first system tries to find existing customer by Id, then by bill-to addresse information.
+- **By Bill-to Info**, first system tries to find existing customer by Id, then by bill-to address information.
 If not found - system creates new customer.

 > [!NOTE]
 > System uses information from bill-to address and creates Bill-To Customer in [!INCLUDE[prod_short](../includes/prod_short.md)].
 Sell-to Customer is equal to Bill-to Customer.